daniejoh/emerald-vscode-syntax-highlighter/README.md

 A simple syntax highlighter for the emerald programming language.

-Info about Emerald can be found on: [a link](http://www.emeraldprogramminglanguage.org/)
+Info about Emerald can be found [here](http://www.emeraldprogramminglanguage.org/)

 Note!: This was put together as fast as possible.
 The naming is probably wrong in a lot of places.